 Growing demand for limited resources like energy, water, rare earth minerals, and food, due to global population growth and climate migration, creates conflicts over control of limited resources.
 Automation and real-time tracking across supply chains increased during the pandemic to mitigate risks.

 8. Disaggregation of location and activity

-Pandemic physical distancing accelerates the virtualization of life; disconnecting location from activities alters work, learning, commerce, and social norms, and geographic movement.
+Pandemic physical distancing accelerates the virtualization of life; disconnecting location from activities alters work, learning, commerce, social norms, and geographic movement.
 Organizations are struggling to determine the best way to bring employees back to the office while keeping in mind the requirements for future like talent acquisition and learning.

 Equally important is the need to understand the key factors that might influence your specific industry, and how to recognize and mitigate risk.
 While initial investments in intelligent solutions can be focused on point solutions, as intelligent automation grows, this approach will lead to suboptimization and rework.
-We recommend starting with the end in mind and in the future with an outside-in approach and approach building your automation roadmap at an enterprise level to ensure a comprehensive perspective.
+We recommend starting with the end in mind and in the future with an outside-in approach and approach to building your automation roadmap at an enterprise level to ensure a comprehensive perspective.
 As with most disruptive technology, the impact is felt by the humans, employees, or customers, interacting with the new technology.
-As organizations prepare for implementing RPA, they must take a human-centric approach to planning the change.
+As organizations prepare for implementing RPA, they must take a human-centric approach to plan the change.

 Toffler Associates and Roboyo tackled these concepts and more in our interactive webinar, The Future of Work is Now: Strategies for Intelligent Automation and Talent Transformation.
 Listen now and learn more about developing your automation roadmap and the value proposition and risks of RPA for your organization.

 Never miss an insight.
 Sign up now.